LucaHermes/DeepView/README.md

 # DeepView - Classification visualization

 This is an implementation of the DeepView framework that was presented in the paper:
-*Schulz, A., Hinder, F., & Hammer, B. (2020).
+*[Schulz, A., Hinder, F., & Hammer, B. (2020)](https://www.ijcai.org/Proceedings/2020/319).
 DeepView: Visualizing Classification Boundaries of Deep Neural Networks as Scatter Plots Using Discriminative Dimensionality Reduction.
-IJCAI 2020* [(open access)](https://www.ijcai.org/Proceedings/2020/319).
+IJCAI 2020.* (open access).
 Also available on [Arxiv](https://arxiv.org/abs/1909.09154).

 ## Requirements